kalenjordan/clean-elastic-search/README.md

  - Implement iterative re-index, only reindexAll() works right now
  - The way I implemented admin authentication is maybe a little hacky.
  - Some people will probably want support for URL keys in the autocomplete results
+ - Use bulk API to insert documents when doing reindexAll()